 Then, they attend a live virtual session online with their classmates, led by a professional Chef Instructor.
 The instructor provides further explanation of the reading material and demonstrates techniques to the students.
-Students can also watch hundreds of custom, step-by-step videos online created by Escoffier.
+Students can also watch hundreds of Escoffier’s custom, step-by-step videos online for extra instruction.

 Next, culinary students complete a weekly assignment based on a provided production sheet.
-As the students work, they document their progress through photos and a written summary.
+As the students work in their own kitchens, they document their progress through photos and a written summary.
 They also use the Escoffier flavor wheel to assess the taste of what they made.

-When they’re done, the Chef Instructor goes through each student’s production sheet, summary and photos, and provides video feedback.
+When they’re done, the Chef Instructor reviews each student’s production sheet, summary, and photos, then provides video feedback.
 Students receive personalized attention from their instructor with tips for improvement.

 Finally, after completing all course requirements, Escoffier’s Career Services staff assists students in finding their externship.
-Students also spend time getting real-world experience in a working kitchen.
-This is the students’ opportunity to put their technical skills to good use in a busy kitchen environment and gain real-world experience for their resumes.
+This is students’ opportunity to put their technical skills to good use in a busy kitchen environment and gain real-world experience for their resumes.

 The externship is also a great way for students to network, get a feel for the kind of work they’d like to do, and possibly find a job after graduation.

 Who Does Online Culinary School Work For?